 Then I have to wander down the road to the next group, who asks me to upload all my documentation into their own account ON THE SAME PLATFORM.
 This creates a significant redundancy of information — and potentially incorrect document versions out of sync with the previous or next group.

 10XTS seeks to solve this problem with XDEX.

-By becoming the go-to platform for information and investments, consolidating the otherwise fragmented market creates a greater opportunity for liquidity between buyers and sellers of securities.
+By becoming the go-to platform for information about investments, consolidating the otherwise fragmented market creates a greater opportunity for liquidity between buyers and sellers of securities.
 Over time, the inventory of assets listed on XDEX will grow, which creates the opportunity to evolve into an actual trading market.